What is England’s route to the final of Euro 2024?

 If, by some miracle, Southgate guides this stuttering but star-studded England team to the final of Euro 2024, they would most likely face one of the big four on the other side of the draw: Spain, Germany, Portugal or France.

-Spain could meet Germany in the quarter-finals, while France are on course to collide with Portugal at the same stage.
-They could make for some mouth-watering ties and, fortunately for England, the other half of the draw appears a little less exciting.
+Spain could meet Germany in the quarter-finals, while France are on course to collide with Portugal at the same stage, which could make for some mouth-watering ties.
+Fortunately for England, their half of the draw appears a little less exciting.

 Join our commenting forum